stephen-fox/mkobsd/README.md

   a directory containing files that will be dropped in `/` at install-time (note: by default, file ownership is not preserved and `root:wheel` is used)
+- Optionally customize both the new installer and its kernel RAM disk at build time.
+Two different executables can be specified as command line arguments: one for the installer customization, and the other for kernel RAM disk customization

 [autoinstall]: https://man.openbsd.org/autoinstall.8
 [install.site]: https://man.openbsd.org/install.site.5